Additional Information:

 Submission Rules

-1. Fish caught on or after May 1, 2004 will count toward Elite Angler status.
+1. Fish caught on or after May 1, 2004 count toward Elite Angler status.
 The program is not retroactive.

 2. Each catch must meet the requirements for a Big Fish Award (see below).